cosnowfall/SupplementaryMaterial/README.md

 # SupplementaryMaterial
-Supplementary Material for the Paper  ''Few-Shot Open-Set Specific Emitter Identification: A Contrastive Learning Approach with False Negative Suppression''
+Supplementary Material for the paper  ''Few-Shot Open-Set Specific Emitter Identification: A Contrastive Learning Approach with False Negative Suppression''